Prompt and Comprehensive Home Inspection Services

 Although, the inspection is comprehensive, we are limited.
 For instance, we are restricted to a visual inspection.
 We can't cut a hole in somebody's wall or pull up carpeting to see if there are hardwoods underneath.
 We are looking at what exists in the house today.
 We can’t see in the future any more than anyone else.
 If we do see something that may require more in-depth investigation, we will flag the potential problem to you or in the report and request that you bring in another expert to conduct a more detailed examination.
 We may ask you to call a roofer, HVAC person, builder, electrician, pest inspector or plumber.

 YES!!!
 We want you to attend, even if it’s for the last 30 minutes.
-Seeing somebody explain your house's systems and how they work will always be more valuable than reading a report, and it gives you the opportunity to ask questions and get clarifications in the moment.
+Listening to our knowledgeable inspector explain the house systems and how they work will always be more valuable than reading a report.
+Additionally, it gives you the opportunity to ask questions and get clarifications in the moment.
 Ask us how something works.
 We will walk you through the steps of operating everything from your thermostat, to your water heater, to your stove and dishwasher - and especially the emergency shutoffs for your gas, water and electrical utilities.
-This one single item is such a time and stress saver it alone is worth the lost income of missing a day of work to attend your inspections.
+This one single item is a time and stress saver, it alone is worth the lost income of missing a day of work to attend your inspections.

 Yes, we typically schedule inspections on the weekends to accommodate our client’s busy schedules.
 Give us a call to check on availability.
 Your report will include color digital pictures with notes detailing different aspects of the inspection.
 The Home Inspection report produced by Home Gauge, is typically completed within an hour of your inspection.
 You should expect it digitally to your email, no later than 24 hours after the inspection.
 If you do not see it after 24 hours, please let us know so we can solve the problem.